AlbertY123/What-s-the-chance-Loop-Simulation-/readme.md

-# What's the Change?
+# What's the Chance?
 An Interesting Question in Probability
 Let's say I have 3 numbers, one of them leads to a big price (let's call it the **TRUE number**) and you can imagine I would like to find it.

 First, out of the three numbers, I will pick a random number.
 Then among the two left, at least one must still be fake.
 Now the judge will take the fake one away.